 Our hands are one of the most complex parts of our body.
 It is not until we develop pain or a problem with our hands that we understand how important they are in everyday life.

 The most common problems we see regarding the hand involve some element of inflammation.
 We believe with the correct advice, activity modification and specific exercise programme the majority of hand problems recover.

 In our experience it is unlikely for you to require a scan or surgery to recover from hand pain.

 There are many common hand problems that can interfere with daily life.
-There is no reason why you should stop many of your regular activities due to hand pain.
+A few are discussed below:

 - Ganglion cysts are benign, soft, fluid-filled cysts that can develop on the front or back of the hand for no apparent reason.
 Most ganglions are painless and resolve without any treatments.